 The importance of community

 Shaw also recommends connecting with others who have already undergone joint replacement.
-During the process, the advice and encouragement of a coworker and Facebook friend who had both had knee replacements was crucial.
+During the process, the advice and encouragement of a coworker and Facebook friend who had both had knee replacements were crucial.
 “Talk to someone who has had the knee replacement surgery recently,” she advised, “Because they show you the light at the end of the tunnel.
 They show you that in just another week, it’s going to be better.”

 Questions about hip or knee replacement?
 Talk with your primary care provider about joint replacement surgery.
 Your provider can refer you to Dr. Chad Holien or Dr. John Kampa at Welia Health.
 Call 320.679.1313 to schedule.